Defining Courage Exhibition

 Covid-19 guidelines

-• Face coverings are strongly recommended when indoors, regardless of vaccination status, except for children age two and younger.
+• Face coverings are recommended when indoors, regardless of vaccination status, except for children age two and younger.

-• Stay home if you are feeling unwell or have been exposed to Covid-19.
-Visitors displaying Covid-19 symptoms will not be allowed in the center.
+• Stay home if you are feeling unwell or have been exposed to COVID-19.
+Visitors displaying COVID-19 symptoms will not be allowed in the center.

 About the exhibit

-The Defining Courage exhibition is one-of-a-kind in its dynamic, hands-on, and experience-based approach, engaging visitors through participatory learning experiences.
+The Defining Courage exhibition is one of a kind in its dynamic, hands-on, and experience-based approach, engaging visitors through participatory learning experiences.
 These experiences teach the history of the Japanese American World War II story and its relevance to our lives today.
 This isn’t your typical history museum!

-You will discover the courage of World War II soldiers, civilians, men and women whose actions have meaning today.
+You will discover the courage of World War II soldiers, civilians, men, and women whose actions have meaning today.
 You will ponder over choices to be made, feel the triumph of challenges overcome, and the heartbreak of lives lost.
 You will get to know ordinary people who became extraordinary heroes along the way.
 And in the process, you will re-think what courage means to you.

 This exhibition was made possible in part through the generous support of a grant from the Department of the Interior, National Park Service.
-Any opinions, findings, and conclusions or recommendations expressed in this exhibition are those of the author(s) and do not necessary reflect the views of the Department of the Interior.
+Any opinions, findings, and conclusions or recommendations expressed in this exhibition are those of the author(s) and do not necessarily reflect the views of the Department of the Interior.

 This exhibition received Federal financial assistance for the preservation and interpretation of US confinement sites where Japanese Americans were detained during World War II.

-Under Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, and the Age Discrimination Act of 1975, as amended, the US Department of the Interior prohibits discrimination on the basis of race, color, national origin, disability or age in its federally funded assisted projects.
+Under Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, and the Age Discrimination Act of 1975, as amended, the US Department of the Interior prohibits discrimination on the basis of race, color, national origin, disability, or age in its federally funded assisted projects.

 If you believe you have been discriminated against in any program, activity, or facility as described above, or if you desire further information, please write to: Office of Equal Opportunity, National Park Service, 1849 C Street NW, Washington, DC 20240.